 T.U.P.A.C.: West African dance

 Tucked behind tall doors downtown, the Tacoma Urban Performing Arts Center teaches ballet, hip hop, pilates and West African dance, with a focus on teaching young dancers of color.
-At Ocean Fest they’ll be performing the West African dance “Water is Life.”
 Find them in front of the big white Dance Wall.

 Gretchen Yanover: Cellist

 Seattle cellist Gretchen Yanover creates landscapes and seascapes of sound, looping her electric cello into a sound that blends classical with improvisation, structured with soaring.
 Pieces like “Lighthouse” and “Waves Wash Over Us” bring the ocean into our hearts.
-Find her at the Kelp Stage.
+Find her at the music stage.

 Deanna Riley does more than just breathtaking tricks on aerial hoop (lyra) – she tells stories in the air.
 Known by Tacomans for her vibrant work with Vuelta la Luna circus, Riley has been seduced by the ocean and Puget Sound since childhood.
-“The cold, salty air clears the mind and refreshes the spirit,” she says.
-“My creativity is an ocean, powerfully determined.”
-Find Riley in her aerial rigging just inside the Foss doorway, or playing with hoops outside.
+Find Riley in her aerial rigging just inside the doorway, or playing with hoops nearby.

 Kim Archer has attracted a large and loyal following of fans in the Pacific Northwest and across the country with her raw, honest performances and personable interaction.
-Having recently opened for Grammy-nominated artist, Mary Lambert (www.marylambertsings.com), and completed a West Coast Tour, this lifelong musician commands the stage with her soulful original songs.
-And she’s creating a brand-new song just for Ocean Fest.
-Hear her on the Kelp Stage.
+This lifelong musician commands the stage with her soulful original songs, some original to Ocean Fest.
+Hear her on the music stage.

 Put on that headset and dive into a different reality.
 Cascade Game Foundry (Kirkland) brings their new “Infinite Scuba” virtual reality experience to Ocean Fest – read about it on our blog.
 They’ll also have “Diving with Sylvia Earle,” a complete quest-style computer game set underwater.
-Exactly like scuba – while staying dry.
-Find the Cascade table near the Kelp Forest.
+Just like scuba – while staying dry.
+Find their table near the big art wall.